andrew-s-github/resume.projects/resume-project-uploads/MySQL-Excel-Python complete data analysis project/readme.md

 	more than a few times.
 In one instance taking information from a data-frame I had brackets around all the values.
 Instead of dealing with lists and series, I just used it as is then used excel find and replace to deal with it instead.

-	Once all the data was populated in MYSQL database, I ran queries on each induvial table to gain insight into the data.
+	Once all the data was populated in MYSQL database, I ran queries on each individual table to gain insight into the data.

 	Then I created queries demonstrating joins across the whole database, showing how you would put together the structured information for analysis.